Chain (film): Critical reception

 On Rotten Tomatoes, Chain has an approval rating of 63% based on 8 reviews.

 Ed Halter of The Village Voice called the film "a dreamlike travelogue that transforms a mundane world into something strange and new."
 In his review for The New York Times, Stephen Holden wrote, "For all its bleakness, the movie, filmed in nearly a dozen states and in half a dozen countries, is not without a certain beauty.
 There is comfort to be found in blandness and homogeneity.
 And late in the film, when the camera lingers on a landscape darkening under a blood-red sunset, its evocation of human civilization at its twilight stirs up a piercing sadness."
 Kieron Corless of Time Out London wrote "Cohen shows how [Tamiko and Amanda] manage to map their way through this social landscape with courage and dignity, finding something worthwhile, even redemptive and beautiful, in their solitary lives."

 Accolades

-Jem Cohen was nominated for the Someone to Watch award at the 2005 Independent Spirit Awards.
+Chain won the Someone to Watch award at the 2005 Independent Spirit Awards.
 At the Belfort Entrevues Film Festival, the film won the Prix Leo Scheer Award.
 The film also made the Ten Most Promising Films of the Year list of at the Montreal World Film Festival.